Dr. Butros' Thirteen Points to Happy Paper Writing

 |click to open|

 Students should confine the bulk of their research to printed publications, although they may use the World Wide Web selectively to help research the paper topic and to identify valid issues.
-A great deal of information exists on the Web pertaining to the ancient Near East and Egypt.
+A great deal of information exists on the Web pertaining to ancient Egypt.
 However, the Web also houses a whole lot of trash that does not conform to modern academic standards.
 In general, the World Wide Web contains four types of materials pertaining to Egypt and the Near East:

 As of now, very few peer-reviewed professional--specifically Near Eastern--journals are published on the Web (see below).
 Publicly available primary sources on the Web [no. 1] are usually out of copyright, obsolete translations superceded by modern translations in print.
 For the purposes of this course, students are permitted to quote from these, but only with the prior approval of the instructor and only if the texts are not available in print!
 You will find all or most of the primary sources you need in Near Eastern literature-anthologies in the College library.
 Because Near Eastern secondary sources on the Web are rarely peer-reviewed, students may quote from [nos.
 2 & 3] but only after consulting with the course instructor on each source!
 Web pages for [nos.
 1 - 3] are usually identifiable by the domain-markers ".edu" or ".ac" in their Web addresses, and sometimes also by ".org" (denoting educational or charitable organizations).